 ASR systems are becoming more accurate and faster over time, thanks to improvements in machine learning.
 They are now able to understand context, manage homophones, and even tolerate a certain degree of noise, making them more reliable in real-world conditions.

-In parallel : How do I use Linux patch management ?
+Also to read : How do I use Linux patch management ?

 While the speech-to-text technology has been a great leap forward, the hearing-impaired community also relies heavily on sign language for communication.
 Technological breakthroughs in sign language recognition are helping to bridge this gap.